top

 3. Wait times for newborn adoption aren’t as long as you may think

-When you want to find newborns for adoption, the wait times are based off of your adoption agency and your preferences.
-At American Adoptions, you can expect to wait 9-12 months on average.
+When you want to find newborns for adoption, the wait times are based on your adoption agency and your preferences.
+At American Adoptions, our wait time is an average of 12 months.
 Our staff works tirelessly to help you find the right adoption opportunity in the shortest amount of time.

 4. Most newborn adoption agencies don’t offer financial protection, but we do